 The Blood Money Campaign was initiated and designed by activists and union leaders on the ground in Myanmar.
-The BMC team is comprised of activists with different backgrounds: for example labor and student unions, civic engagement, peace and education activists, as well as people in research, IT and design.
+The BMC team is comprised of activists with different backgrounds: for example labor and student unions, civic engagement, peace and education activists, youth, people with disabilities as well as people in research, IT and design.

 Among others the Federation of General Workers Myanmar (FGWM) is involved, which consists of grassroot factory unions across the country – mostly in textile factories.
 The campaign aims to pressure companies that keep doing business with the military junta – be it directly or indirectly.